RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 ><sub>LASA Lab / EPFL</sub>

 #### **2. Learning is Data-Sensitive**
 Learning is data-sensitive.
 This is the biggest problem we have!
-Teaching a task will differ depending on the kinematics and dynamics of the robot; the same motion in Cartesian space will lead to different trajectories in joint space.
-If one robot with a particular kinematics is trained, this doesn't necessarily transfer well to another robot.
+Teaching a task will differ depending on the kinematics and dynamics of the robot; the same motion in Cartesian space will produce different trajectories in joint space.
+If one robot with a particular kinematics is trained, this does not necessarily transfer well to another robot.
 For example, the training may have been done on a robot with six degrees of freedom.
-If it is required to transfer this knowledge to another robot with seven degrees of freedom, it is going to be problematic.
-Even if there are two robotics arm with the same degrees of freedom (for example 7), where one has a high payload and the other has a low payload, they do not share the same dynamics of motion.
+If it is then required to transfer this knowledge to a robot with seven degrees of freedom, this becomes problematic.
+Even if there are two robotic arms with the same number of degrees of freedom (for example, seven), where one has a high payload capacity and the other has a low payload capacity, they do not share the same dynamics of motion.

 <div style="display: flex; justify-content: space-between; gap: 10px;">
   <div style="width: 48%;">